je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

 `malloc(10240)`.
 See
 http://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI
-on the passing of the actual arguments in a function call preferently through the CPU registers directly, and not through the stack, in Linux -and other Unix-like O.S.)
+on the passing of the actual arguments in a function call preferently through the CPU registers directly, avoiding if possible the stack, in Linux -and other Unix-like O.S.)